Table of Contents

 - HELOC checks

 Companies use their own criteria to approve applicants.
-Just because you don’t get approved with one, doesn’t necessarily mean you won’t get approved for another.
+Just because you don’t get approved by one doesn’t mean you won’t get approved by another.
 Here are a few requirements that can vary between lenders:

 - Credit and income minimums

 - Employment requirements

 - Combined loan-to-value ratio maximums

 - Property types (some won’t lend on mobile homes, properties listed for sale, commercial property, or property with more than four units)

 Be sure to read the fine print to find the lenders that best fit your needs.

 How much can you borrow with a credit line?

 While the maximum amount you can get for a HELOC will depend on your equity, lenders do have limits.
 If you are looking at taking out a large credit line, be sure to check where lenders top out.
 Some also have minimum credit line requirements that may be a factor in your decision.

 What do their customer reviews say about them?